cdrini/v8.dev/src/blog/understanding-ecmascript-part-2.md

 Eventually this Reference gets passed to `GetValue`.
 This is defined in several places in the spec, depending on how the Reference ends up being used.

-### Property access as a parameter

-For example, we can use the property access as a parameter.
+In our example, we use the property access as a parameter:

 ```javascript
 console.log(o2.foo);